Offset mortgages explained

 Offset mortgage example

-Here’s a worked example of how these mortgages work and how much money you may be able to save if you take out a £200,000 mortgage and have £50,000 in savings:
+Here’s a worked example of how these mortgages work, assuming you take out a £200,000 mortgage and have £50,000 in savings:

 • With an offset mortgage you’ll pay interest on £150,000 not the full mortgage amount of £200,000.
-This means you’ll pay less interest on your mortgage, although you won’t earn interest on your savings.
+Although you won’t earn interest on your savings.

 • If you take out the mortgage over 25 years at 5%, you’ll pay £877 per month on an offset mortgage of £150,000, compared to £1,169 a month on the full mortgage balance of £200,000.
 This is a monthly saving of £292.